wright-cemrc-projects/cryoet-montage/SerialEM/README.md

 ### SerialEM cryoMontage macro

 You could adjust the parameters below to implement specific montage tilt series collections.
+We recommmend to run ***Tomographer*** to visualize the translational offset and dose accumulation impact before starting the collection, and use the ***Export Macro*** function in ***Tomographer*** to get the proper cryoMontage.txt script.

 #### *Basic settings*